 WHAT ARE THE BENEFITS?

-One of my favorite things about intermitten fasting is its many benefits.
+One of my favorite things about intermittent fasting is its many benefits.
 Reducing insulin and helping to break down stored fats are both high on the list (1).
 Some people have noted having more energy, less brain fog and less bloat.
-If you’re constantly in a state of feeding your body, switching to intermitten fasting can really help give your digestion a much needed break.
+If you’re constantly in a state of feeding your body, switching to intermittent fasting can really help give your digestion a much needed break.

 WHERE DO I START?